harrisonized/helperFlowCell/README.md

 ## helperFlowCell

-This tool is meant to help with designing flow panels if you have a large collection of antibodies.
+This tool helpss with designing flow panels if you have a large collection of antibodies.
 It outputs a succinct table in which each row is an antibody and each column is a distinct channel on your flow instrument.

 ## Installation